rnmessick/lab-08-backend/README.md

 The user should only have to open up the app on the internet and enter the name of a location.
 Our app will then return lat and long, as well as weather data or inform the user that they have entered invalid information.

 ## Architecture
-- JavaScript, JQuery
+- JavaScript, JQuery, PostgreSQL
-- API: Google geocoding and DarkSky
+- API: Google geocoding, EventBrite and DarkSky
 - Heroku

 ## Change Log